 With a network of U.S.-based volunteer medical teams, we’re providing preventive care, surgery and community education to those who need it most.
 Every year, eight to ten medical teams spend a week working in remote areas of Guatemala to serve people who often have no other way to access quality health care.
 Each team is made up of several dozen volunteer physicians, nurses and support staff.

-people have received medical attention from HELPS’ medical volunteers.
+patients have received medical attention from HELPS’ medical volunteers.

 "To the people who support HELPS International and the volunteers who travel from far away to help my country, thank you and God bless you.
 You changed my life, not just because you helped my daughter, but also because seeing your kindness and open hearts gave me hope."